 Everyone plays a part

 For Leif Thalberg, sustainable business practices aren’t limited to management and high-level decision making.
 Rather, the whole organisation should know and understand the issues.
-Arnon Sweden has held training sessions involving the entire workforce, focusing on the Paris Agreement’s 17 goals for restricting global warming.
-“Everyone should be conscious of these things and become a bearer of this knowledge.
+Arnon Sweden has held training sessions involving the entire workforce, focusing on the UN 2030 Agenda and its 17 goals for sustainable development.“Everyone should be conscious of these things and become a bearer of this knowledge.
 Then you’re better equipped to evaluate and take action, both at work and at home, and join the effort for constant improvement,” Leif Thalberg says.
 He has recently completed a distance learning course in Circular Economy and Sustainability Strategies at Cambridge University, and is planning another training program for Arnon Sweden: “My hope is that everyone will see the necessity of moving towards a circular, zero-waste economy,” he says.

 The future is sustainable